Colchester Institute Skip To Main Content

 Deputy to the Designated Lead: -responsible for deputising for the Safeguarding Lead (DSL) in their absence:

-• Kirsty Russell, Head of Learner Services
+• Kirsty Russell, Head of Student Services

 • Adam Ward, Assistant Principal, Braintree Campus and STEM